 Hobbes believed people were so incorrigible that they needed heavy governance and for millennia God provided just that: laying on the children of Israel precise and specific rules, from the moral principles of the Ten Commandments to civil, health and social laws.

-Later, when they proved intractable, God allowed them to be taken into captivity by heathen nations, which, according to the prophet Habakkuk, was a divine punishment (Habakkuk 1:5, 12).
+Later, when they proved intractable, and ignored God’s law, He allowed them to be taken into captivity by heathen nations, which, according to the prophet Habakkuk, was a divine punishment (Habakkuk 1:5, 12).

 And after a while, those who were spiritually sensitive began to feel they weren’t of much consequence to the universe.
 “What is mankind that you are mindful of them,” asked the psalmist, and “human beings that you care for them?”
 (Psalm 8:4).

-Without God, we humans would, I suspect, self-destruct.
+Without God, the human race would, I suspect, self-destruct.
 But the vital truth here is that we are not without God.
 He has always been with us and He always will be with us.
 Though His methods have changed through the years, His influence has remained undiminished.
 And about 2000 years ago His relationship with us took a dramatic leap forward.

 The Old Testament had not only described a promise to redeem humankind; it acted out the promise in ceremonies, especially the sacrifice of animals for sin.

-The promise itself came true when God sent Jesus, self-described as God’s Son, to demonstrate His love for humanity.
+The promise itself came true when God sent Jesus Christ, self-described as God’s Son, to demonstrate His love for humanity.
+God’s character is not that of a vindictive or cruel ruler, and the story of Jesus highlights God’s grace in this manner.
 Christians have spent centuries trying to unpack the meaning of this event, but our interest here is what it says about us as human beings:

 • We are tremendously valuable to God.
 “For God so loved the world,” said Jesus, “that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life” (John 3:16).
 We are not rejected, not cast away, but so valuable that God intervened personally in the human world to save us from the consequences of our sins.